-- Serve with a team of 4 or 8 mentors in support of one SABES afterschool classroom
+- Serve with a partner mentor in support of one SABES afterschool classroom

 - Each week, a pair of mentors assists the students during a 2-hour SABES class

-- Based on team size, a mentor should visit the classroom 1 or 2 times / month
+- A mentor should visit the classroom 3 or 4 times / month

 - Serve 28 weeks (or less) throughout the school year